 Living on a cul-de-sac (which is French for “butt of the sack”– which, at least for me, is good to know in case a Frenchman ever asks where I live) in the ‘burbs does not preclude one from falling victim to B&E, home invasion, vandalism, property theft, puppy dumps, etc. Usually when it happens you wake up in the morning, or come home from work, and not have a clue as to who did it, let alone what all was done.
 It’s a cruddy, violated feeling, however minor it might be.
 Don’t be that guy.

-The 4-Camera Surveillance DVR from Bunker Hill Security is an effective, low-cost solution to keeping your castle safe and monitored.
+The 8 Channel Surveillance DVR with 4 Cameras and Mobile Monitoring Capabilities from Bunker Hill Security is an effective, low-cost solution to keeping your castle safe and monitored.
 Able to be installed indoors or outdoors, it’s your silent guardian… your watchful protector.
 And with its state-of-the-art infrared technology– enabling to record clearly after bedtime– it’s also your dark knight.
 Protecting your property and possessions with security cameras is a tried-and-true method of deterring trespassers, burglars, and even those bonehead neighbor kids who think terrorizing you with pranks doesn’t exact a price.
 And on top of preventing break-ins and vandalism, surveillance cameras enable you to respond swiftly to nefarious activity before and after it’s in progress.

 Security cameras should be installed in at least one of these four strategic areas:

 Front Door: Mounting a camera over or near your front door is key to identifying everyone who approaches there, including expected visitors, delivery drivers and other service professionals.
 Think of it as Caller ID for your house.
 Plus, according to FBI statistics, roughly 34% of all break-ins occur at the front door.